lserp/undercut-f1-enhanced/README.md

 <!-- omit in toc -->
 # undercut-f1-enhanced

-**Enhanced fork of undercut-f1 with pit stop projections and improved Circle of Doom**
+**Enhanced fork of undercut-f1 with pit stop projections and text-based version of the Circle of Doom**

 This is a fork of the excellent [undercut-f1](https://github.com/JustAman62/undercut-f1) project by JustAman62, enhanced with additional pit stop strategy visualization features.